Parking permits and garages

 How to apply for resident or visitor parking permits and how to rent a garage in London from us.

-Any resident with a parking permit can use these spaces but a permit must be clearly displayed at all times, and, if applicable, a valid local authority disabled badge (please note: scooters, mopeds and motorbikes do not need to display these).
+A permit must be clearly displayed at all times, and, if applicable, a valid local authority disabled badge (please note: scooters, mopeds and motorbikes do not need to display these).

 Unauthorised vehicles will be subject to Parking Charge Notices (PCNs).